azeemk210/Host-your-Webmap-using-Github-Leaflet/README.md

 Bike lanes: Bike lanes are visualized as polylines or GeoJSON data for enhanced navigation.
 OSM basemap: The map now utilizes OpenStreetMap as the default base layer, providing detailed and up-to-date visual context.

 DIfferent routes can be selected based on traffic.
+Multiple layer selection.